Fundamentals of Business Process Optimiztion [New Guide for 2023]

 No matter what, processes should always function at their peak efficiency.
 Efficiency has a direct impact on the productivity of employees who use these processes.
 Think about it.
 What happens if an employee has a faulty device and it takes two days for the IT team to respond?
 The employee is forced not to work the entire time.
 Companies that have been around for a while don’t have the liberty to scrape off everything and rebuild their processes from scratch.
-These companies nail down detailed processes the first time and continue to use it for a long time.
+These companies nail down detailed processes the first time and continue to use them for a long time.
 The easiest and best option is to optimize processes constantly.

 Process optimization is the discipline of adjusting a process to optimize a specified set of parameters without violating a few constraints.
 The most common goals are minimizing cost and maximizing throughput and/or efficiency.
 This is one of the major quantitative tools in industrial decision making.